beeryani/django-blog-api/README.md

 # Personal Blog Project

-The aim of this project is to build a simple blog project to master Django framework.
+The goals of this project are to:

+1. Learn more about Django Framework
+2. Learn how React can be integrated with a Python backend framework.
+3. Use postgres as a database
+4. Deploy a fullstack application on a production environment.

 # Getting Started